BAS hybrid: Generation I BAS

 General Motors introduced a BAS hybrid system in the 2007 Saturn Vue Green Line.
-The BAS system is also used in the 2008–2009 Chevrolet Malibu Hybrid.
-It operates on the same principle as Toyota's THS-M using a 36 volt electrical system (operating at 42–45 volts).
+The BAS is in the 2008–2009 Chevrolet Malibu Hybrid.
+It operates on the same principle as Toyota's THS-M using a 36-volt electrical system (at 42–45 volts).

-In more powerful eAssist versions, a BAS system can add power to prevent excessive gear changes under variable load.
-According to the EPA the 2009 Saturn Vue BAS hybrid garners an improvement of 32% city (19>25mpg) and 24% highway (26>32mpg) making the combined economy improvement 27% (22>28mpg) over the base 4-cylinder FWD version.
+According to the EPA, the 2009 Saturn Vue BAS hybrid garners an improvement of 32% city (19>25mpg) and 24% highway (26>32mpg) making the combined economy improvement 27% (22>28mpg) over the base 4-cylinder FWD version.
 The system is reasonably simple and inexpensive, making BAS equipped vehicles some of the least expensive hybrids available.

 Vehicles with the BAS system use a conventional 4T45-E automatic transmission which has been modified to include a more efficient final-drive ratio and includes an electrically driven pump to provide pressure in auto-stop mode.
 The air conditioning compressor continues to be operated through a belt-driven pulley, but for fuel economy improvement it can be disabled in auto-stop mode if the "ECO" A/C mode has been selected by the operator.

 Cobasys, which supplies the BAS system's battery pack, had to conduct a recall in 2008 due to apparent internal leakage of the battery modules.

-Citing supplier issues and slow sales, GM has relegated the 2010 model year BAS hybrids to "fleet only" status.
+Citing supplier issues and slow sales, GM relegated the 2010 model year BAS hybrids to "fleet only" status.

 Generation II BAS (eAssist)

 At the LA Auto Show, on November 15, 2010, General Motors announced that it would be releasing an all-new version of the BAS system available in the 2012 Buick LaCrosse.
-While still a Belted Alternator Starter system, the system is named eAssist and includes a larger more powerful Hitachi-supplied 115 Volt Lithium Ion battery and a 11.2 kW motor-generator that delivers 79 lbft of torque.
+While still a Belted Alternator Starter system, the system is named eAssist and includes a larger more powerful Hitachi-supplied 115-volt lithium-ion battery and a 11.2 kW motor-generator that delivers 79 lbft of torque.
 The additional power provided by the more powerful battery and motor provides the ability to contribute more power, and more often able to electrically start and assist the 2.4L engine.
 The eAssist system also includes a specially modified GM 6T40 6-speed automatic FWD transaxle.

 Generation III (BAS3)

-A third generation of the eAssist system was introduced in the 2016 Chevrolet Silverado/GMC Sierra and can improve fuel efficiency by about 13%.
+A third generation was introduced in the 2016 Chevrolet Silverado/GMC Sierra and can improve fuel efficiency by about 13%.
 This adds about 100 lb to the total weight of the truck but provides an additional 13 hp and 44 lbft.
 The eAssist system includes a modified GM 8L90 automatic transmission.
-It uses the same battery cells from the Chevrolet Malibu Hybrid and also the software is a modified version of the Chevrolet Volt's.
+It uses the same battery cells from the Chevrolet Malibu Hybrid and the software is a modified version of the Chevrolet Volt's.